What is Career and Technical Education (CTE)?

 What is Technology Center of DuPage?

-TCD is not a trade school, alternative school, or separate high school -- it is the CTE campus that is an elective part of 24 high schools in the DuPage area.
-TCD offers a roster of 21 elective career study programs for juniors and seniors.
+TCD is not a trade school, alternative school, or separate high school -- it is the advanced CTE campus that is an elective part of 24 high schools in the DuPage area.
+TCD offers a roster of 20 elective career study programs for juniors and seniors.
 Students enroll in one program and spend that year in hands-on occupational skill development, workplace skill development, and academic application.
 Students have the opportunity to earn high school credit, college credit, and available industry certification through a TCD program.
 More about TCD:

 - A Career and Technical Education campus since 1974, Technology Center of DuPage in Addison serves DuPage area high school juniors and seniors, under the direction of the DuPage Area Occupational Education System (DAOES, www.daoes.org).
 Currently, students from fourteen member school districts, representing 24 high schools, participate in TCD's roster of programs.